Skip to main content

 Note: 1 lecture, part of §6.2 in [EP], parts of §7.5 and §7.6 in [BD]

-Let us take a moment to talk about constant coefficient linear homogeneous systems in the plane.
+We take a moment to discuss constant-coefficient linear homogeneous systems in the plane.
 Much intuition can be obtained by studying this simple case.
 We use coordinates \((x,y)\) for the plane as usual, and suppose \(P = \left[ \begin{smallmatrix} a & b \\ c & d \end{smallmatrix} \right]\) is a \(2 \times 2\) matrix.
 Consider the system

 \begin{equation} \begin{bmatrix} x \\ y \end{bmatrix} ' = P \begin{bmatrix} x \\ y \end{bmatrix} \qquad \text{or} \qquad \begin{bmatrix} x \\ y \end{bmatrix} ' = \begin{bmatrix} a & b \\ c & d \end{bmatrix} \begin{bmatrix} x \\ y \end{bmatrix} .\tag{3.3} \end{equation}

-The system is autonomous (compare this section to Section 1.6) and so we can draw a vector field (see the end of Section 3.1).
-We will be able to visually tell what the vector field looks like and how the solutions behave, once we find the eigenvalues and eigenvectors of the matrix \(P\text{.}\) For this section, we assume that \(P\) has two eigenvalues and two corresponding eigenvectors.
+The system is autonomous (compare this section to Section 1.6), and so we draw a vector field (see the end of Section 3.1).
+We will be able to visually understand this vectorfield and the solutions of the ODE in terms of the eigenvalues and eigenvectors of the matrix \(P\text{.}\) For this section, we assume that \(P\) has two distinct eigenvalues and two corresponding eigenvectors.
+We will also assume that \(P\) is nonsingular, that is, neither eigenvalue is zero.

 Case 1.
 Suppose that the eigenvalues of \(P\) are real and positive.
 We find two corresponding eigenvectors and plot them in the plane.
 For example, take the matrix \(\left[ \begin{smallmatrix} 1 & 1 \\ 0 & 2 \end{smallmatrix} \right]\text{.}\) The eigenvalues are 1 and 2 and corresponding eigenvectors are \(\left[ \begin{smallmatrix} 1 \\ 0 \end{smallmatrix} \right]\) and \(\left[ \begin{smallmatrix} 1 \\ 1 \end{smallmatrix} \right]\text{.}\) See Figure 3.4.